 - Some people just go from their car straight to the door and do nothing.
 Because it’s just a piece of paper, right?
 And the world is full of garbage, right?
 And who cares?
 And it’s not their paper, and it’s not THEIR pizza shop.

 - Others, even without thinking about it, deviate from their track, pick up the paper, and put it in the trash.
 Because they feel like they somehow own the world around them, and because this world looks much prettier without garbage, and most importantly because it’s no sweat, right?

 These are not “good” and ‘bad” people, their minds just work differently.
-But to run a pizza shop, you need those restaurant managers who just can’t stand even itsy-bitsy imperfections and are ready to take action to address the wrong without even asking for permission.
+But guess who is more likely to gain restaurant manager key skills over time?
+To run a pizza shop, you need those restaurant managers who just can’t stand even itsy-bitsy imperfections and are ready to take action to address the wrong without even asking for permission.

 It looks like you have to be an artist and a Marine Corps sergeant at the same time…

-Do you feel that these two skills I mentioned—being a “bore” and a perfectionist—are incompatible with each other?
+Do you feel that these two restaurant manager skills and qualifications I mentioned—being a “bore” and a perfectionist—are incompatible with each other?
 What can I say: You’re right—they are incompatible.
 Yet some people manage to possess both these qualities—and you should look for this rare combination in every human being joining your team.